Sid Eudy

+Early life

+Sidney Eudy was born on December 16, 1960, in Moses Lake, Washington to his parents Joe and Mary.
+He grew up in Arkansas alongside his three sisters.
+Growing up Eudy was a multi sport athlete competing in baseball, basketball and gridiron football.
+Eudy was offered a scholarship to play football at Arkansas State.
+He decided to try out for the newly formed Memphis Showboats franchise, of the USFL.
+He nearly made the team, being the last player to get cut.
+Before becoming a pro wrestler Eudy also worked as a farmer and studied to become a pilot in order to become a crop duster at the farm he worked at.

 Professional wrestling career

 Early career (1987–1989)

 Eudy entered wrestling after an encounter with Randy Savage and his brother Lanny Poffo.
 After he was trained by Tojo Yamamoto, Eudy made his debut as he teamed with Austin Idol and wrestled the team of Nick Bockwinkel and Jerry Lawler.
-He began his career in Continental Championship Wrestling (CCW) in 1987 under the masked wrestler persona Lord Humungous.
+He began his career in Continental Championship Wrestling (CCW) in 1987 under the masked wrestler persona "Lord Humungous".
 On Christmas Day 1987, Sid won the NWA Southeastern Heavyweight Championship (Northern Division).
 Later, he turned into a fan favorite after rekindling a (kayfabe) childhood friendship with Shane Douglas, resulting in the two forming a tag team and capturing the NWA Southeastern Tag Team Championship.

-He competed in New Japan Pro-Wrestling (NJPW), where he challenged Tatsumi Fujinami for the IWGP Heavyweight Championship under the name Vicious Warrior, but was unable to win the title.
-Eudy then made a very brief stint in World Class Championship Wrestling (WCCW), where he adopted one of his most notable ring names: Sid Vicious, which he took from the punk rock musician of the same name who played bass for the Sex Pistols.
+In late 1988, Eudy had a brief stint in World Class Championship Wrestling (WCCW), where he adopted one of his most notable ring names: Sid Vicious, which he took from the punk rock musician of the same name who played bass for the Sex Pistols.
+In early 1989, he competed in New Japan Pro-Wrestling (NJPW) as part of its "Big Fight Series" under the name "Vicious Warrior", where he challenged Tatsumi Fujinami for the IWGP Heavyweight Championship, but was unable to win the title.

 NWA World Championship Wrestling (1989–1991)

 The Skyscrapers (1989)

-In 1989, Eudy signed with World Championship Wrestling and retained his Sid Vicious ring name.
-He made his televised debut in WCW by defeating DeWayne Bruce on the June 17, 1989, episode of Pro.
+In 1989, Eudy signed with World Championship Wrestling, where he retained his "Sid Vicious" ring name.
+He made his televised debut in WCW by defeating DeWayne Bruce on the June 17, 1989, episode of WCW Pro.
 Originally slated as a singles wrestler, Eudy was eventually paired with Danny Spivey to form The Skyscrapers, and were managed by Teddy Long.
-The Skyscrapers feuded with The Road Warriors and The Steiner Brothers.
-During that time, he incorporated the Powerbomb as his finishing move.
-The team was short-lived, as Eudy was replaced by "Mean" Mark Callous after breaking a rib and puncturing a lung during a match with The Steiner Brothers on November 15 at Clash of the Champions IX.
+The Skyscrapers feuded with the Road Warriors and the Steiner Brothers.
+During that time, he incorporated the powerbomb as his finishing move.
+The team was short-lived, as Eudy was replaced by "Mean" Mark Callous after breaking a rib and puncturing a lung during a match with the Steiner Brothers on November 15 at Clash of the Champions IX.